BCtopics/Hello-Class/README.md

 Build another UIViewController.
 This time, it will contain a StackView of buttons.
 Make each button's title a interest you have.
 You should have between 5-10 buttons.

 1. Create a new UIViewController inside of Main.storyboard.
 Don't forget to create a new file/class.
-2. Use StackViews and UIButtons to create the view described above.
+2. Use a StackView and UIButtons to create the view described above.
+3. Create a segue from the Main Screen's UIButton to the Interest Screen.
+Use the "Show" segue.
+4. Embed the Main Screen view inside a navigation controller.
+5. Create a segue from the Main Screen's UIButton to the Interest Screen.
+Use the "Show" segue.
-3. Make sure everything in constrained correctly.
+6. Make sure everything in constrained correctly.
 Test the view to confirm it works on multiple simulators.
-4. Each Interest should lead to another view with more details about that interest.
-Use segues.
-5. Embed this view inside a navigation controller.

 ### Interest Detail Screen

 1. Create a new UIViewController inside of Main.storyboard.
 Don't forget to create a new file/class.
 You will need to do this for each interest you have.
-2.
+2. Each Interest from the previous Interests Screen should lead to another view with more details about that interest.
+Use show segues.
 3. Design these however you like.
 The only requirement is to have more information about that interest and how that relates to you.
-4. Make sure the title from the navigation controller matches the interest you clicked on.
-5. You should be able to go back to the interests screen to click on other interests.
+4. You should be able to go back to the interests screen to click on other interests.

 ### Tests